SasLuca/libco/readme.md

 This is a single header version of `libco` by Byuu (https://byuu.org/projects/libco), which is a portable library for coroutines in C.
 The single header version is manually concatenated from a `libco` fork by @edsiper (https://github.com/edsiper/flb_libco).
+This was mainly created for convenience and ease of use.

 All concatenated files are placed in `#pragma region`/`#pragma endregion` blocks for easy collapse and visualization in an editor.
 All `#include` statements from the concatenated files have been commented out and if a file has been concatenated in their place then the statement is followed by a `#pragma region`.